aws/aws-cdk-rfcs/text/0587-lambda-rust.md

 #### Customizing the underlying Lambda function

-All properties of lambda.Function can be used to customize the underlying lambda.Function.
+All properties of `lambda.Function` can be used to customize the underlying `lambda.Function`.

 See also the [AWS Lambda construct library](https://github.com/aws/aws-cdk/tree/main/packages/aws-cdk-lib/aws-lambda).